Code-Institute-Submissions/Samuellevine1-Mile-stone-project/README.md

 ## Technologies Used
 - Junstinmind (wireframes)
 - Visual Studio (Git Pod has been glitching and deleting previous work.
 So, I coded in VS and then copied and pasted in git hub.
-So, this is why my commit history is different and this is what my mentor suggested me to share.)
+This is why my commit history is different and this is what my mentor suggested me to share.)
 - Git Pod
 - Git Hub
 - Different template examples and pluggins.